stanley3384/OrderedSetVelociRaptor/README.md

 sudo make install

---After Apophenia is installed, install GTK+, gfortran and gnuplot.
+--After Apophenia is installed, install GTK+, gfortran, gnuplot and json.

-sudo apt-get install libgtk-3-dev gnuplot gfortran
+sudo apt-get install libgtk-3-dev gnuplot gfortran sudo apt-get install libjson-glib-dev

 --Hint, you might want to build gnuplot with wxWidgets and Gd dev libraries installed if you can't get the wxt terminal to work.